 Refractory materials are resistant to heat and are often used in high-temperature applications.

 When kyanite is heated it expands and in some cases can double in size.

 In the manufacture of certain refractory products particularly those which shrink during heating, kyanite is added to the raw material in order to maintain the volume of the finished product.

 Another reason for kyanite being widely used in industry is because of its high melting point and good thermal conductivity.

 In addition to its heat resistant properties kyanite is also highly resistant to corrosion and wear.
 This means it's a durable and long-lasting material.

-A translucent mineral with a vitreous lustre, kyanite crystals are known for their zones of colour and variation in hardness.
+Kyanite crystals are translucent and often exhibit a vitreous lustre.
+They're known for being pleochroic and also for having a variation in hardness.
 Whilst most natural minerals have one hardness, kyanite and a few others have two.

-When tested lengthways it grades 4 to 5 on Mohs scale of mineral hardness.
-When tested across the width of the same crystal it grades 6 to 7.
-This characteristic along with crystals being brittle makes kyanite a difficult stone to cut.
+When tested lengthways the crystals grade 4 to 5 on Mohs scale of hardness but when tested across the width of the same crystal it grades 6 to 7.
+This characteristic along with the fact that crystals are brittle makes it a difficult material to cut.

 Kyanite can be found in the United States, Brazil, Switzerland, Russia, Serbia, India and Kenya.
 Fine gem-grade crystals have also been found in Nepal although exact quantities are unknown.

-Both photos in our article are clickable and redirect to the original non-compressed image.
-The kyanite in our first photo is courtesy of Stan Celestian.
+Both photos in our article are clickable and redirect to the original images.
+The photos are courtesy of Stan Celestian.